zendtech/php-legacy-docs/CONTRIBUTING.md

 Because of the large number of files, it's not practical to navigate this repository through the browser.

 ## We have a Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its terms.